eth-educators/eth-docker-docs/website/docs/Usage/ResourceUsage.md

 Notes on disk usage
 - Geth - continously prunes when synced with PBSS
+- Besu - can continuously prune its trie log, and continously prunes state with BONSAI
-- Nethermind - DB size can be reduced when it grew too large, by [online prune](../Support/GethPrune.md)
+- Nethermind - DB size can be reduced when it grew too large, by [online prune](../Support/GethPrune.md).
+Keep an eye on Paprika
-- Erigon does not compress its DB, leaving that to the filesystem.
+- Erigon does not compress its DB, leaving that to the filesystem
-- Reth does not compress its DB, leaving that to the filesystem.
+- Reth does not compress its DB, leaving that to the filesystem
-- Besu in my testing benefits from resync when it's run out of space
-- To a lesser extent this is also true of Erigon, though its initial sync size makes it an increasingly tight fit in a 2TB drive

 ## Test Systems